Get the most out of these smart devices and services with Google Assistant

 Originals and live TV: Hulu

-Hulu is one of the most popular streaming services, with original content like the Handmaid's Tale as well as access to shows from the likes of NBC, FX, and Fox, among others.
+Hulu is one of the most popular streaming services, with original content like The Handmaid's Tale and access to shows from NBC, FX, and Fox.
 There are various tiers available, including a live TV service similar to Sling or YouTube TV.
 You can ask Google Assistant to tune in to specific shows through supported smart speakers and devices.

-Wanna binge watch something?:: Netflix
+Wanna binge watch something?: Netflix

 Some days you just want to lounge on the couch and watch Netflix for hours.
 Other days you can't even be bothered to find the remote.
 Fortunately, you can use Google Assistant to cast your favorite Netflix show or movie to your Chromecast-enabled TV.
 All you need to do is say something like "Play Arrested Development on Netflix."

-You probably have it for Star Trek Discovery:: CBS All Access
+You probably have it for Star Trek Discovery: Paramount+

-CBS All Access is another new service that added Google Assistant support.
-CBS All Access features all the content from CBS's stable of popular shows, including The Big Bang Theory, Survivor, and Star Trek: Discovery.
-All you have to do is say "OK Google, play Star Trek: Discovery in the Living Room" and away you go.
+Paramount+ is another service that added Google Assistant support.
+Paramount+ features all the content from CBS's stable of popular shows, including The Big Bang Theory, Survivor, and Star Trek: Discovery.
+So all you have to do is say, "OK Google, play Star Trek: Discovery in the living room," and away you go.

-There's still Barry and Westworld, folks:: HBO Now
+There's still Barry and Westworld, folks: HBO

 If you decided to keep your HBO subscription after Game of Thrones ended, you're in luck.
-The HBO NOW app is fully compatible with Google Assistant.
-All you need to do is ask Google Assistant to play your favorite HBO show, and it will intelligently find the show using the app.
-You will need an HBO NOW subscription, of course, but with so much great content on HBO, why wouldn't you have one?
+The HBO app is fully compatible with Google Assistant.
+So all you need to do is ask Google Assistant to play your favorite HBO show, and it will intelligently find the show using the app.
+Of course, you will need an HBO subscription, but with so much great content on HBO, why wouldn't you have one?

 Answers, assistance, and entertainment

-The Google Assistant is valuable as a tool because it connects you to the vast resources of Google, and to a vast network of Google Home compatible devices and services that you can find value in.
-It can be tricky to navigate the plethora of integrations available for Google Assistant and to know which are worthy of your time and money.
+Google Assistant is a valuable tool because it connects you to the vast resources of Google and to an extensive network of Google Home compatible devices and services that are valuable.
+However, navigating the plethora of integrations available for Google Assistant can be tricky to know which are worthy of your time and money.
 That's where we come in!

 Out of all of the devices on this list, one of our absolute favorites is the Nest Hub Max.
-Not only can you see and control your smart home and smart security devices, it serves as an amazing display for your photos, video and music streaming, and on-demand research.
+Not only can you see and control your smart home and smart security devices, but it also serves as an amazing display for your photos, video and music streaming, and on-demand research.

-If you're like us, you may have been surprised to learn that even sophisticated home automation devices like the LeakSmart Water Leak Detection Kit or appliances like the LG 24" Top-Control Smart WiFi Enabled Dishwasher had support for the Google Assistant — what a game-changer!
+If you're like us, you may have been surprised to learn that even sophisticated home automation devices like the LeakSmart Water Leak Detection Kit or appliances like the Haiku smart ceiling fan had support for the Google Assistant — what a game-changer!

 One of our most common use cases for Google Assistant is controlling our favorite streaming media services like YouTube Music and YouTube.

-It's clear to us that you'll never run out of use cases for the Google Assistant!
+It's clear to us that you'll never run out of use cases for the Google Assistant.

 We may earn a commission for purchases using our links.
 Learn more.